jadepgit/REFPROP-cmake/README.md

 * git
 * python as you likely want the header file.

-##Linux Additional Instructions:
+Linux Additional Instructions:
 1. Purchase RefProp and download the .exe file.
 2. Set up wine to force 32-bit mode.
+``"export WINEARCH=win32"``to .bashrc (after line 10).
-3. Install the REFPROPxxxx.ext using wine.
+3. Install the NISTxxxx.exe using wine.
+``"wine NISTxxxx.exe"`` (currently NIST2310.exe).
 4. Install REFPROP-cmake per instructions using git clone.
 5. Find the FORTRAN folder in your REFPROP wine install.
 Usually located in ~/.wine/drive-c/Program fFiles(x64)/REFPROP/.
 Note that .wine is a hidden directory and you must enable hidden directories for graphical file managers to find it.
 Also this is the location of the MIXTURES and FLUIDS directories.
-6. Copy FORTRAN over to your REFPROP-cmake root directory.
+6. Copy directory FORTRAN over to your REFPROP-cmake root directory.
 7. Follow above directions.
 Tip: pay attention to the "." and ".." in the cmake commands.

 ## General Notes